Master of Companion Animal Clinical Science

 - Clinical expertise and practical professional skills targeting the clinical diagnostic approach to companion animal neurological patients, including the detection and localization of lesions in the central and peripheral nervous system.

-- Advanced level of knowledge, skills and competences of when to use and how to assess neurodiagnostic tests such as e.g. Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and cerebrospinal fluid (CSF) examination (collection, preparation and cytology) – and how to combine test results with clinical findings to form a diagnostic conclusion.
+- Advanced level of knowledge, skills, and competences of when to use and how to assess neurodiagnostic tests such as Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and cerebrospinal fluid (CSF) examination (collection, preparation, and cytology), and how to combine test results with clinical findings to form a diagnostic conclusion.

 - Experience and advanced level expertise in therapeutic planning and rehabilitation of companion animal neurological patients.